 UCLA and Parapsychology

-It all began with Dr. Thelma Moss in 1968.
+It all began in 1968 with Dr. Thelma Moss.
 She was a campus psychology professor who became fascinated by hypnosis, extrasensory perception (ESP), clairvoyance, and the supernatural.
 Such topics fell under the umbrella term of parapsychology and she created a makeshift lab on campus to study the phenomenon.
 One of the earliest contributors to the lab was a young research assistant named Barry Taff, who would one day obtain a doctorate in psychophysiology and a minor in biomedical engineering.
 Unfunded and even unsanctioned by the university, things began to spike when breakthrough images were taken that involved Kirlian photography.

 Is UCLA Haunted?